 Farewell

-Presidente Carlos Ibáñez del Campo - After breakfast at the hotel, and depending on the flight departure time, there is free time until the transfer to Punta Arenas International Airport.
+Presidente Carlos Ibáñez del Campo - After breakfast at the hotel and depending on the flight departure time, travelers have free time until they are picked up for the transfer to Punta Arenas International Airport.
 Services conclude here.

 - Accommodation